karsonkevin2/Karson-Sommer/index.md

 This project was created for the course, Embedded Systems.
 The project was designed with a partner.

 We envisioned an understaffed elderly home where people may have a medical emergency.
 In order for the staff to be appropriately informed, we designed a system which monitors for someone falling down and then sounds an audible alarm and sends a Bluetooth transmission to a central monitoring computer.

+## Smart Fire Sprinkler | Spring 2018
+Implements a overhead fire sprinkler system which can aim itself to only extinguish the fire and not cause collateral damage to the building.
+Most fire sprinkler systems, once activated, must be manually turned off by the fire department which can cause great monetary loss, especially in server rooms.
+This project was designed as a team of 4 for the classs, Internet of Things.

+The system is controlled locally via an Raspberry Pi which is interfaced with 3 stepper motors, an infrared sensor, and a pump.
+This allows the system to aim the water, detect where the fire is, and switch the stream on and off.
+Information about the status of the system is transmitted via a WiFi connection to Google Firebase which can then be accessed via an Android application we designed.
+The app allows viewing the statuses of multiple sprinkler systems as well as viewing the temperature array and whether the pump has been toggled.